munificent/craftinginterpreters/book/optimization.md

 ^code find-string-next (3 before, 1 after)

-These changes are actual optimizations.
-This function is only called when interning strings, which wasn't significantly touched by our benchmark.
+These are actual optimizations.
+This function is only called when interning strings, which wasn't heavily stressed by our benchmark.
 But a Lox program that created lots of strings might noticeably benefit from this change.

 ### Memory manager changes